MrKnUser/Commerce-Demo-Kit/README.md

     <appSettings>

 Without the Postnord integration, you should still be able to do a checkout, but you will not be able to demonstrate the pickup location feature.

+**Note!** The Postnord feature will be removed from the source in the future.

 ### Google Analytics
 The starter kit has extended ecommerce tracking, which will start tracking when you configure the EPiServer Google Analytics Add-on.